jackDev221/bitvm2-node/node/docs/API.md

 `ps:graph_status is map<graph_id>graph_status` ,The number of `graph_status` should correspond to the number of graphs for the given instance.
-If a graph for the instancce is created, the count must be greater than or equal to 1.
+If a graph for the instance is created, the count must be greater than or equal to 1.

 #### Graph TXN